esam191/Object-Detection-Capstone/README.md

 4. Clarissa Branje - 100716458
 5. Ashwin Shanmugam - 100700236

+## Proposed and Supervised by: Dr. Khalid A. Hafeez

 ## Objective:

 To build a smart algorithm to detect and classify the desired objects such that it can be applied to object detection in autonomous vehicles and related scenarios.